 The regional court ruling also banned Yasin Jama, a contributor to Berberanews, from practicing journalism until further notice from the court.
 Local police arrested Jama and detained him for 10 days with no official charges, local journalists told CPJ.
 Police accused Jama of defamation after he posted two opinion pieces, not written by him, that accused local officials of misusing public funds to support a local political party.

-authorities must end this crackdown on independent reporting," said CPJ's
+“Somaliland authorities must end this crackdown on independent reporting,” said CPJ’s Africa Program Coordinator

 Police in the northwestern town of Burao have been holding private Radio Horyaal journalist Fowsi Suleiman since August 3 for a story that accused local Governor Jama Abdillahi of embezzlement, local journalists told CPJ.
 Fowsi has been detained without charge or brought to court for 21 days despite the 48-hour limit for detentions without charge permitted under Somaliland law.
 Repeated calls to Abdillahi went unanswered.